-If you're going to buy just one book (either a phrasebook or an English to French dictionary) this might be the one.
+If you're going to buy just one book (either a phrasebook or an English/French dictionary) this might be the one.
 First of all, it's a perfect pocket size at just over 3¼ by 4½ inches.

-For an English to French dictionary to take to France we usually prefer the Berlitz products.
-They are easy to read, even their compact dictionaries, with clear type and color differentiation between French words and English words.
+This one is very easy read, with clear type and color differentiation between French words and English words.

-This pocket size English to French dictionary (and vice-versa) is just about the biggest you'd want to carry in your pocket, purse or bag – 3¾ by 6 inches.
+This pocket size English/French dictionary (and vice-versa) is just about the biggest you'd want to carry in your pocket, purse or bag – 3¾ by 6 inches.

 Although not as well known as other dictionaries, we really like the Langenscheidts.
 This one is geared specifically to beginning and intermdediate users, so it's perfect for travelers.